What are the most significant changes to the New Zealand immigration policy in the last few years?

 Each ANZSCO description lists the tasks involved in each occupation.
 It is this list that INZ compares against an employee’s job description.

-Many employers have failed to meet the challenge of trying to prove (by paper work) that an employee’s job substantially matches a statistical description of the role.
+Many employers have failed to meet the challenge of trying to prove (by paperwork) that an employee’s job substantially matches a statistical description of the role when they apply for this visa.
 This has resulted in the failure of many a potential migrant’s residence application.
 Now that challenge has also been imposed on residence applicants under the guise of proving “consistency” with the ANZSCO description for their prior work experience.

 The messages to employers are clear:

 Create pathways to promotion and higher wages for staff you consider add value to your business.
 Otherwise, be prepared to replace that employee in 3 years.

 Comply with immigration rules and labour laws, or you won’t be allowed to support applications for work or residence visa.